Scalable Dendritic Modeling Advances Expressive and Robust Deep Spiking Neural Networks: Results

-Conventionally, supervised training of deep neural networks relies heavily on a substantial amount of labeled training data.
-Obtaining so much labeled data, however, is often costly and time-consuming.
-Hence, it's expected that machine learning models can effectively generalize to unseen domains and make accurate predictions when provided with very limited labeled training data.
-Here, we assess the few-shot learning capabilities of different backbone models using the miniImageNet benchmark \cite{vinyals2017matching}.
-We adopt the Prototypical Network paradigm \cite{snell2017prototypical} (Figure \ref{fig:adv-fewshot}c), and choose SEW ResNet18 architecture \cite{fang2021sew} as the backbone for feature extraction due to its relatively high performance.
-Both episodic training \cite{vinyals2017matching} and classical training pipelines are constructed (see \nameref{sec:methods} for details), and the models are evaluated using 5-way 1-shot, 5-way 5-shot, 10-way 1-shot, and 10-way 5-shot classification accuracies.
-As shown in Figure \ref{fig:adv-fewshot}d, all four types of accuracies under both episodic and classical training settings are elevated when a point SNN backbone is replaced with a DendSNN variant, regardless of the value of $B$ and the configuration of dendritic branch strengths.
-These results indicate that multiple nonlinear dendritic branches can enhance the feature extractor's robustness to variations in the input domain.
-DendSNNs are thus capable of extracting more generalizable features and distance metrics \cite{snell2017prototypical}.
-This insight offers potential solutions to alleviate the data-hungry bottleneck in various machine learning applications.
+We assess the few-shot learning capabilities of different backbones using the miniImageNet benchmark \cite{vinyals2017matching}.
+We adopt the Prototypical Network paradigm \cite{snell2017prototypical} (Figure~\ref{fig:ml-fewshot}(c)), and choose SEW ResNet-18 \cite{fang2021sew} as the backbone for feature extraction.
+A classical training pipeline is adopted, and the models are evaluated using 5-way 1-shot, 5-way 5-shot, 10-way 1-shot, and 10-way 5-shot classification accuracies.
+See Methods for more details about the training and evaluation protocols.
+As shown in Figure~\ref{fig:ml-fewshot}(b), all four types of accuracies significantly increase when the LIF-based backbone is replaced with a DendSNN, regardless of the value of $P$ and $B$.
+A t-SNE visualization \cite{maaten2008tsne} of an exemplary 5-way 1-shot task ($256$ query samples per class) shows that both the DendSNN and PointSNN can produce class-separable features (Figure~\ref{fig:ml-fewshot}(c)).
+Moreover, Figure~\ref{fig:ml-fewshot}(d) summarizes the feature distance statistics over $500$ randomly sampled 5-way 1-shot tasks (see Methods for details).
+DendSNNs exhibit smaller mean intra-class and inter-class distances than LIF-based SNNs; importantly, the reduction in mean intra-class distance is proportionally larger, resulting in higher inter-to-intra distance ratios.
+This pattern suggests that representations learned by DendSNNs are more compactly distributed in the embedding space while still preserving better inter-class separation, which makes the class prototypes more representative and discriminative.
+These findings highlight that DendSNNs are capable of extracting more generalizable features and distance metrics \cite{snell2017prototypical}, thereby offering a potential solution to alleviate the data-hungry bottleneck in various machine learning applications.